Amazon EU tax obligations

 4. How do I obtain a VAT number?

 Amazon can assist you to obtain a VAT number (French and European).
-VAT Services on Amazon is a convenient and cost-effective solution which enables you to handle your VAT registration and filing requirements directly from Seller Central.
+VAT Services on Amazon is a convenient and cost-effective solution that enables you to handle your VAT registration and filing requirements directly from Seller Central.
 Subscription to VAT Services on Amazon is free for the first year.

 If you establish that you need to register for VAT in France, and want to register yourself, you are required to submit an application form to the FTA.
 Further information on how to obtain a French VAT number can be found on the French Tax Authority website.